How to Make a Website Like Airbnb

 - Advertising: offering travel service providers or other businesses in your area to display targeted advertisements on your website/platform.

 - Value-added services: you can also offer additional services to hosts or guests, such as cleaning services, professional photography, concierge service, etc., for an extra fee.

 2. Developing a pricing strategy and fee structure

-Once you’ve decided on which revenue (streams) you will adopt, you should determine how you will set prices for your services.
+Once you’ve decided on which revenue (streams) you will adopt, you should determine how you will set prices for your services on the Airbnb-like website you’ll create.
 Consider factors such as the type of property being rented, the location, amenities, market demand, length of stay, and so on.

 - Strive for a pricing structure that is attractive to both hosts and guests but, at the same time, can ensure profitability and sustainable revenue for your business

 - Decide whether to charge a flat fee or a percentage of the booking price for both host fees and guest booking fees.
 They can differ from each other.
 For example, you can opt for a percentage-based model for host fees, while guests pay a fixed fee per booking.

 - When offering subscription plans for hosts, create tiered options with varying features.
 Try to address different budgets and host needs.